commercelayer/examples/authentication/nextjs-auth0-sso/README.md

-# SSO with Next.js, Auth0, and Commerce Layer
+# SSO with Nextjs, Auth0, and Commerce Layer

-This example shows you how to integrate [Auth0 Next.js SDK](https://github.com/auth0/nextjs-auth0) into a Next.js application created using [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).
+This example shows you how to integrate [Auth0 Nextjs SDK](https://github.com/auth0/nextjs-auth0) into a Nextjs application created using [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).
 You can use it as a reference to build an SSO flow with Commerce Layer.
-The sample is a companion to the [Auth0 Next.js SDK Quickstart](https://auth0.com/docs/quickstart/webapp/nextjs).
+The sample is a companion to the [Auth0 Nextjs SDK Quickstart](https://auth0.com/docs/quickstart/webapp/nextjs).
 To get started, kindly read [this comprehensive tutorial](https://commercelayer.io/blog/how-to-single-sign-on-with-nextjs-auth0-and-commerce-layer) on our blog.

 ---